italia/ckan-it/README.md

 * CKAN_ADMIN_PASSWORD - The password of the local admin user.

+* CKAN_PLUGINS_BEFORE - Additional CKAN extensions to include in first positions

-* CKAN_PLUGINS - Additional CKAN extensions to include.
+* CKAN_PLUGINS_AFTER - Additional CKAN extensions to include in latest positions

+* CKAN_CREATE_USER *(format: {"true"|"false"})* - Whether to enable or not the user creation via API or web interface

+* CKAN_OPTIONS - Additional CKAN options, one per line

 ### Database variables